+Net earnings (also called net income or profit) is your gross business income minus business expenses.
 No matter what kind of business you have, you begin with gross income and deduct allowable expenses to get net income.
-Gross income is the income received directly by an individual, before any withholding or deductions or taxes.
+Gross income is the income received directly by an individual, before any withholding, deductions, or taxes.

 The calculation for net earnings changes based on the type of report and also for the type of business.